 - Week 3: Creating Assessments with Google Forms

-Do I need an Editorial Calendar?
+Do I need a Podcasting Editorial Calendar?

 How to use the FREE Editorial Calendar Template

-Once you sign up for our Insiders Club, you will be sent a link to download our new Google Slides Editorial Calendar.
+Once you sign up for our Insiders Club, you will be sent a link to download our new Google Sheets Editorial Calendar.
 The spreadsheet is divided into two tabs.
 One tab will be for your blog posts and the other is where your data is kept.

 Step 1: Set-up your data